 To interact with the game’s UI, you will need to use VR hand controller, like the Meta Touch, Steam Valve Knuckles, HP Reverb, or HTC Vive controllers.
 Using these controllers, you can fly the simulator while sitting at you desk by holding the controllers as you would grasp the hang glider base-bar or down-tubes.
 The simulator monitors the absolute position of your head to determine if you are upright or prone, and the position of your hands relative to your head to measure your weight shift control inputs.

-Some of you will want to try this simulator why hanging in your harness from a suitable point, using a control frame from a glider, for the most realistic experience.
+Some of you will want to try this simulator while hanging in your harness from a suitable point, using a control frame from a glider, for the most realistic experience.
 The Freeflight Experience supports two methods of determining your effective control inputs when hanging is such a simulator rig: The first requires a windows-compatible 2-axis joystick which is mounted near the hang-strap, and is used to measure the angle of the harness suspension, and thus estimate the shift of the pilot’s CG.
 Other CG-shift measurement solutions exist, including force measuring transducers capturing control bar forces.
-As long as these devices emulate a Window’s compatible HID device, it should work fine.
-To use such a system, your computer and control frame will need to be spaced close enough to allow the USB connection.
+As long as these devices emulate a Windows-compatible HID device, it should work fine.
+To use such a system, your computer and control frame will need to be close enough to your computer to allow the USB connection.

 For the best VR experience, you will need a high spec desktop or laptop computer with a good internet connection.